LemonBarsXD/Songsterr-Popup-Blocker/README.md

 # Songsterr Popup Blocker

-**Songsterr Popup Blocker** is a Tampermonkey script designed to enhance your experience on Songsterr by removing intrusive popups, ensuring smooth, uninterrupted playback.
+**Songsterr Popup Blocker** is a Tampermonkey script designed to enhance your experience on Songsterr by removing intrusive popups, ensuring smoother, uninterrupted playback.

 ## 🚀 Features